AboutCodingBE/design-kata-automatic-sensor-update/README.md

 of the request should be an overview of the current state of the sensors.
 Are they ready to be shipped?
 If not, then what needs to be done?

+## Some notes on the solution on this branch

+This solution is not the one I would have gone for.
+It is pretty close, but it has more interfaces than I would normally use.
+Also, the decision to put everything in a folder named after the use case (`statuscheck`) would be something I wouldn't have done yet.
+There is only one use case in this code base, so there is no need yet to separate between different use cases.

+If a different use case would all of sudden need to be implemented, it is up to the developer to do the separation of use cases at that time.